Vortex liquids and the Ginzburg-Landau equation: Introduction

 after rescaling time $t$.
 Subsequently, this ODE limit on $\R^2$ was rigorously established by Lin-Zhang \cite{LinZhang}.
-Furthermore, these authors show that this Euler-type equation has many regularizing features that will be discussed later.

 There are many similarities between this ODE limit problem and ODE limit problem arising from the point vortex method for the Euler equations.
-In the latter case it was shown by Schochet \cite{Schochet} and Liu-Xin \cite{LiuXin} that the vortex density function for Euler point vortices on $\R^2$, which follow the Kirchhoff law
+In the latter case it was shown by Schochet \cite{Schochet}, and later by Liu-Xin \cite{LiuXin}, that the vortex density function for Euler point vortices on $\R^2$, which follow the Kirchhoff law

-limit to a weak Delort solution to the incompressible Euler equations on $\R^2$.
-Due to the similarities of the problem, Lin-Zhang \cite{LinZhang} use the approach of \cite{LiuXin} to prove the associated hydrodynamic limit of \eqref{tdgl} on planar domains.
+{limits} to a weak Delort solution to the incompressible Euler equations on $\R^2$.
+Due to the similarities of the two problems, Lin-Zhang \cite{LinZhang} used the approach of \cite{LiuXin} to prove the associated hydrodynamic limit of the ODE \eqref{ODE} on $\R^2$.

 The present work is the first to directly couple the Ginzburg-Landau equation to a mean field PDE.
-All previous works either prove a PDE to ODE limit for a bounded number of vortices or an ODE to mean field PDE limit.
+All previous works either prove a PDE to ODE limit for a finite number of vortices or pass from the ODE to the mean field PDE limit.
 Our quantitative results enable us to take the diagonal limit in a rigorous way.

 In order to make the direct connection between the Ginzburg-Landau equation and the limiting mean field equation, it is necessary to establish two steps.
 The first of which entails a proof that \eqref{tdgl} can accept asymptotically large numbers of vortices for long-enough times.
 The second step involves coupling these Ginzburg-Landau solutions to an appropriate hydrodynamic limit of \eqref{ODE} on bounded domains.